umap-project/umap/README.rst

 About
 -----
-uMap let you create map with OpenStreetMap layers in a minute and embed them in your site.
+uMap lets you create maps with OpenStreetMap layers in a minute and embed them in your site.
-*Be cause we think that the more OSM will be used, the more OSM will be ''cured''.*
+*Because we think that the more OSM will be used, the more OSM will be ''cured''.*
 It uses `django-leaflet-storage <https://github.com/yohanboniface/django-leaflet-storage>`_ and `Leaflet.Storage <https://github.com/yohanboniface/Leaflet.Storage>`_,  built on top of Django and Leaflet.